What is the Bible Lesson?

 Can I access a list of Bible Lesson citations (without the full-text)?

 Yes.
-You can see all citations in a list format by using the In-Context feature.
+You can select “Citation List” from the Print or Downloads buttons.
+Or select the Display button and toggle on the “Citation List” view.
+The citation list will appear below the Responsive Reading.
 For more information, see How do I view and print a citation list to mark my books?

 Do I need special software to read the Bible Lesson in its different formats?